 The chances are, if you want to learn Spanish in Spain, you are trying to choose between Barcelona and Madrid.
 Madrid has a number of advantages, but in this article we are going to focus on the Catalan capital.

-Barcelona is a city renowned throughout the world for its charms and festivities.
+Barcelona is a city renowned throughout the world for its charms and culture.
 In Spain, Barcelona has a very specific status, and is well known for its welcoming atmosphere and for being a mixing pot of people from different countries.

-If Barcelona is so popular among tourists, students and Americans, it’s for its warmth.
+If Barcelona is so popular among tourists and students, it’s for its warmth.
 Indeed, like many cities across Spain, Barcelona enjoys warm weather for long parts of the year.

-Thus, you will often want to have a drink on the terrace or to relax on the beach (located a few minutes by transport from the center of the city).
+Thus, you will often want to have a drink on the terrace, or to relax on the beach (located a few minutes by transport from the center of the city).
 It’s a hard life, but you will learn to enjoy it!

-And to become bilingual and get used to the Spanish culture, moving around the city and discover its heritage is sometimes more efficient on a beach than in Spanish lessons or online Spanish courses where your teacher will try to teach you about Spanish through very academic grammar lessons, or with verbs you will never use.
+And to become bilingual and get used to the Spanish culture, moving around the city and discovering its heritage is sometimes a more effectively done on a beach, rather than in Spanish lessons or online Spanish courses where your teacher will try to teach you about Spanish through academic-styled grammar lessons, or with some Spanish verbs that you might not use again.